discreetlogcontracts/dlcspecs/meeting/meeting_june_9_2020.md

 ## Adaptor Signatures

 * We don't need the NIZK proof of knowledge of the scalar behind the adaptor point from the [generalized channel paper](https://eprint.iacr.org/2020/476.pdf), especially for DLCs
-  * The purpose of this proof is to maintain zero knowledge by ensuring that this scalar is already known and hence not learned.
+  * The purpose of this proof is to make sure the adaptor point is well formed and not maliciously crafted.
-  * For DLCs, we assume knowledge of the adaptor secret (which is an oracle signature) will be made public and hence known/knowable to both parties
+  * Since all our adaptor points come from an anticipated signature from the oracle's static key, we assume they are always well formed.
-* @nkohen will speak with @nickler about getting a maintainable branch of [secp256k1](https://github.com/bitcoin-core/secp256k1) with ECDSA Adaptor Signatures and Schnorr
+* @nkohen will speak with @jonasnick about getting a maintainable branch of [secp256k1](https://github.com/bitcoin-core/secp256k1) with ECDSA Adaptor Signatures and Schnorr
   * Should just be a matter of cherry-picking signature point computation and ECDSA Adaptor Signatures on top of the most recent Schnorr branch
 * Refund might still be necessary for palliating to software issues
   * The same use case as for non-adaptor DLCs